canada-ca/micro-acquisition/_pages/en/user-guide.md

 1. __An account on a public source code repository.__
   You can work on a repository of your choice.
-  Some repository options include [GitLab](https://gitlab.com/) (external link, bilingual), [GitHub](https://github.com/) (external link, English only), [Bitbucket](https://bitbucket.org/) (external link, English only).
+  Some repository options include [GitLab](https://gitlab.com/) (bilingual), [GitHub](https://github.com/) (English only), [Bitbucket](https://bitbucket.org/) (English only).
 2. __Familiarity with Git version control system.__
-  If you have not used Git before or need a refresher, this [Git cheat sheet](https://training.github.com/downloads/github-git-cheat-sheet) (external link) includes all the basic commands.
+  If you have not used Git before or need a refresher, this [Git cheat sheet](https://training.github.com/downloads/github-git-cheat-sheet) includes all the basic commands.
 3. __The ability to accept payment from a credit card using a payment system or via PayPal.__
   If you choose to use a payment system, it must accept payment via Visa card.
-  If you would like to accept payment via PayPal, visit [how to get set up to accept PayPal payment](https://www.paypal.com/ca/business/accept-payments?locale.x=en_CA) (external link).
+  If you would like to accept payment via PayPal, visit [how to get set up to accept PayPal payment](https://www.paypal.com/ca/business/accept-payments?locale.x=en_CA).

 _Note: simply having a credit card does not mean you are able to accept payment by credit card._